Casey463/Remote-Dev/README.md

 Example JavaScript / CSS / HTML that helps software developers find job listings.
 This edition uses vite, typescript, and react to create a more up to date and realistic version of the app.

 ## Demonstrated technologies
 * Used hashing and per-component fetching ensure users will use minimal amount of resources while allowing for individual lookup and simple return to pages
+* UseQuery is used to create more readable and feature full fetch requeste.
+*

 ## Part of the Online ByteGrad Class